On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 where the supremum is taken over all partitions \(\cP^I\) of \(\Xi_I\) into axis-parallel boxes of the type in \eqref{defPk}.
-Hence, the Hardy-Krause variation anchored at \(a\) is the sum of the Vitali variations of all lower \(I\)-marginal \(f_I\) of \(f\,,\) \(I\subseteq \{1,\ldots,d\}\,,\) \(I\ne \emptyset\,.\) In the literature, the domain \(\Xi\) is often chosen as the unit cube \([0,1]^d\) and the Hardy-Krause variation is usually defined w.r.t. the upper \(I\)-marginals, i.e., anchored in this case at \(b=(1,\ldots,1)\,.\) For an overview of properties of functions with bounded Hardy-Krause variation, see, e.g., \cite{Owen-2005} and \cite{Basu-2016}. \\
+Hence, the Hardy-Krause variation anchored at \(a\) is the sum of the Vitali variations of all lower \(I\)-marginal \(f_I\) of \(f\,,\) \(I\subseteq \{1,\ldots,d\}\,,\) \(I\ne \emptyset\,.\) In the literature, the domain \(\Xi\) is often chosen as the unit cube \([0,1]^d\) and the Hardy-Krause variation is usually defined w.r.t. the upper \(I\)-marginals, i.e., anchored at \(b=(1,\ldots,1)\,.\) For an overview of properties of functions with bounded Hardy-Krause variation, see, e.g., \cite{Basu-2016,Owen-2005}. \\

-The following result characterizes the class of measure inducing functions on \([0,1]^d\) for which also the lower or upper \(I\)-marginal functions are measure inducing.
+The following result characterizes the class \(\cF_{mi}^{c,l}([0,1]^d)\) of measure-inducing functions on \([0,1]^d\) for which also the lower or upper \(I\)-marginal functions are measure-inducing.
 Note that the induced signed measures are all finite because \([0,1]^d\) is compact, see Remark \ref{remindmeas}\eqref{remindmeas1}.